jbetancur/react-data-table-component/README.md

 * Responsive (via x-scroll/flex)

 ## In Progress
-* Pagination (client/server) - This is currently under development and should be ready soon!
+* Scroll Pagination (client/server) - This is currently under development and should be ready soon!
+* Move Features (Sort, Expand) where epossible to HoC's

 ## Roadmap
 In order priority: